 It was not until the 1880’s that the small trickle of immigrants from Eastern and Southern Europe began to be noticed.
 This trickle developed into a veritable flood as the century drew to a close, and by the outbreak of World War I, New Britain was home to immigrants from throughout Europe.
 Adding to this diverse and racial mix were French Canadians and people from the former Ottoman Empire.
 The foreign born and their children became the dominant demographic segment in the city’s population.

 By 1930 fully 80% of the city’s population was composed of immigrants and their children.
 New Britain was the site of the state’s largest concentration of Armenians, Swedes, Assyrians, and Poles.

-In the twentieth century, New Britain’s population was further diversified by migrants and immigrants from Latin American, the Caribbean and Asia, and Spanish speakers from Puerto Rico contributed the largest Spanish group.
+In the twentieth century, New Britain’s population was further diversified by migrants and immigrants from Latin America, the Caribbean and Asia.
+Migrants from Puerto Rico constituted the largest Spanish speaking group.
 People from Mexico, Argentina, Peru and Colombia also made their way to the Hardware City.

 However, the largest of all of these groups was the Poles.
 Attracted to the employment opportunities which the city afforded they, like many other immigrants, flocked to New Britain in great numbers to fill the need for laborers at the large industrial complexes that dominated the economics of the city as the twentieth century began.

 Industry has always played an important role in the city’s development.
 The city’s motto “Industria implet alveare et mele fruitur” (Industry fills the hives and draws the honey) underscores the importance of manufacturing to the city.
 Small foundries and other enterprises such as North and Judd, Stanley Works, Landers-Frary and Clark, Russell and Erwin and Corbin, etc. had moved from the small humble quarters where they began and prospered to the point where they were capable of constructing large brick factory buildings which dominated the city’s skyline.